LionHeart4864/SkirkUsingWorkflow/README.md

 2. Copy the generated Skirk client configuration into the application.

+**Note: Disable the workflow whenever you do not need to run it using Skirk**
 ---

-## Note: Disable the workflow whenever you do not need to run it using Skirk.

 ## Credits